jsunn-y/CARE/README.md

-# BERP
+# BERC
-BERP: Benchmarks for Enzyme-Reaction Prediction
+BERC: Bencharmks for Enzyme Retrieval and Classifcation

 ## 1 env